kishenrex/cse15l-lab-reports/lab-report-1.md

 #Remotely Connecting
 ![Remote Connection screenshot 1](assets/cse15l-lab_report1_ss2.png)

 First I downloaded Git for Windows from https://gitforwindows.org/, selecting VS Code as my default text editor.
-Then I opened a terminal in VS Code and inputted the following command:
+Then I opened a terminal in VS Code and followed the steps on this website (https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal/50527994#50527994) to use a git bash terminal in VScode.
+To summarize the website, I needed to open the terminal, open the command palette, type 'select default profile', then press the plus icon and open a git bash terminal.
+After that, I opened a terminal and inputted the following command:
 ```
 $ ssh cs15lwi23ask@ieng6.ucsd.edu
 ```

 Note that I do not need to type in the $ into the terminal.

 ![Remote Connection screenshot 2](assets/cse15l-lab_report1_ss2point5.png) Then, I typed "yes" to continue connecting.
 Note that this should only happen once and not everytime I try to connect, as it might indicate somebody else is snooping.
+I then typed in my password.
+Note that I won't be able to see the password as it is being typed in for privacy/security reasons.

 ![Remote Connection screenshot 3](assets/cse15l-lab_report1_ss3.png) When I successfuly connected remotely, the cluster status was displayed.
-Also, I was able to now pass in commands.
+Also, I was now able to pass in commands.

 ![Trying commands screenshot](assets/cse15l-lab_report1_ss4.png)
 Now I tried using various commands, including the ls and ls -lat command.
+Note that I cannot list other users files using the ls command.
 To close the connection, I can use the exit command.